 Peter is the Director of Squash at Kids On Point.
 He started coaching squash as a nationally-ranked junior player and continued as a varsity college squash player; after graduating, Peter became an assistant professional at the McArthur Squash Center.
 Peter is a certified US Squash Level III instructor.
 He obtained a B.A. in English Literature from the University of Dublin, an M.A. in American Literature from the University of Virginia, and an M.S. in Education from the University of Pennsylvania.
 Peter teaches Humanities part-time at Charleston Collegiate School.

 With a background in youth development and a degree in political science, Taylor is equally passionate about quality mentorship and data-driven outcomes.
 She is an advocate of educational equity and believes every child, regardless of their circumstances, deserves the resources they need for success.
-Taylor graduated with a B.A. in Politics with a focus on education and immigration policy.
+Taylor has a B.A. in Politics and is currently pursuing her master's degree in social work.